Joseph Uscinski

 Joseph E. Uscinski (born 1975) is an American political scientist specializing in the study of conspiracy theories.
 His most notable work is American Conspiracy Theories (Oxford, 2014) co-authored with Joseph M. Parent.
 He is an associate professor at the University of Miami's Political Science department, and author of several academic publications.
-He has been made a Fellow of the Committee for Skeptical Inquiry in 2020.
+He was named a Fellow of the Committee for Skeptical Inquiry in 2020.

 Career

 Teaching

 Uscinski is originally from New England.
 He received his BA in political science from Plymouth State University, his MA from University of New Hampshire, and his Ph.D. from University of Arizona.
 He has been a member of the University of Miami political science department since 2007.

 Uscinski offers courses yearly, featuring prominent journalists and activists, with topics including the elections and immigration reform.
 Notable past guests have included political and prominent media figures Tom Tancredo, Mark Wallace, Joe Garcia, Carlos Cuerbelo, Herman Cain, Ileana Ros-Lehtinen, Jorge Ramos, Donna Shalala, Roger Stone, Bernie Goldberg, and Joy Reid.

 He is a frequent contributor to The Washington Post Monkey Cage, and has written several academic journal articles and op-eds in publications such as Politico, Vox, and Newsweek.